MaPePeR/MinecraftExternalModloader/README.md

 Credits
 -------
-Thanks to the great Amazon-Kindle-Hacker *ixtab* who showed me the right technique in his [JBPatcher](http://www.mobileread.com/forums/showthread.php?t=175512) [(src)](https://bitbucket.org/ixtab/jbpatcher/src/08953dac405d?at=master).
+Thanks to the great Amazon-Kindle-Hacker *ixtab* who showed me the right technique in his [JBPatcher](http://www.mobileread.com/forums/showthread.php?t=175512) (Source Code on [bitbucket.org](https://bitbucket.org/ixtab/jbpatcher/src/08953dac405d?at=master)).
 Also thanks to the MCP-Guys for making Minecraft-Modding possible.